phillycommunitywireless/phillycommunitywireless/content/en/dev-comms-manager.md

 ## Required Skills For This Role

-* You have 3 years of professional experience in development and/or community organizing
+* You have 3 years of professional experience in development, fundraising, and community organizing
-* You exhibit strong written and verbal communication skills, with the ability to build strong relationships, facilitate complex conversations, and collaborate effectively on written materials
+* You exhibit strong written and verbal communication skills, with the ability to build strong relationships, facilitate complex conversations, and collaborate effectively on written materials geared towards fundraising and marketing
-* You have experience maintaining accurate and detail-oriented records, CRMs, and/or financial information with a high level of confidentiality
+* You have experience maintaining accurate and detail-oriented records, CRMs, donor databases, and/or financial information
 * You have a demonstrated capacity to work well both independently and within a small cooperative team
 * You bring a curious, proactive approach to your work, exhibiting a willingness to ask questions and an ability to give and receive clear and generative feedback
 * You are comfortable exercising leadership skills, particularly when leading meetings and directing activities in line with [PCW’s Code of Conduct](https://phillycommunitywireless.org/code-of-conduct) and safety policies